 Sabrina Hersi Issa cares about living her values and keeping Black and brown people alive, well and thriving.
 She is an angel investor and human rights technologist committed to leveraging innovation as a tool to unlock opportunity and dignity for all.
 She does this through her work in technology, media and investments.

 She is one of Forbes Magazine Top 30 under 30 for Law & Policy and the Women’s Forum for the Economy and Society named her a Rising Talent, a special distinction for women leaders in global business and leadership.
 Friends of Europe recognized her as a European Young Leader for North America and Ebony Magazine featured her in its Power 100 list of the country’s most powerful Black Americans.
-Washingtonian Magazine named her a Woman to Watch as part of it’s annual Most Powerful Women issue.
+Washingtonian Magazine named her a Woman to Watch as part of the annual Most Powerful Women issue.

 As a fellow at the Roosevelt Institute, Sabrina worked on issues related to technology, human rights and humanitarian disasters.
 She’s advised philanthropy on strategic investments to improve diversity in media, civic engagement and healthcare.
 She has worked for Afghans for Civil Society, Oxfam America, NBC News and National Public Radio.
-She was a co-founder of End Famine and created #HackingHunger hackathon series.
+She was a co-founder of End Famine and created the #HackingHunger global hackathon series.

 Sabrina is a graduate of Ohio State University where she studied International Relations & Diplomacy, Political Science and Women Studies.